 But by January 2018, the Infusionsoft community could feel that something was afoot.
 There were changes happening, and the lack of communication from the top down was deafening.
 Some of the partners began whispering of heartaches within Infusionsoft.
 Things like major changes in their HR line up with early employees leaving the floor.
-You could hear the gasp when Infusionsoft cancelled their long held event ICON and delayed their Partnercon events.
+You could hear the gasp when Infusionsoft canceled their long-held event ICON and delayed their Partnercon events.
 The Business Hero Groups were abruptly dropped (we loved those) without explanation.
 Big change was in the air, but from the top down, there was silence.

 ICP’s openly complained about the company’s “seemingly” lack of commitment to fix the “classic Infusionsoft”, and their pleas began filling the social media airwaves.
 Shock and confusion continued around the “unexpected” launch of the “new Infusionsoft” which some dubbed affectionately as “purplesoft”.
 While changing the logo from “green to purple” seemed like a significant effort from Infusionsoft executive to “refresh” the brand, it left the ICP community scratching their heads.
 What is going on?

 We now had to deal with the original “classic or pro” Infusionsoft as well as the new “child” Infusionsoft app.
-Perhaps it was a “soft launch”, intended to capture key data for the launch of the Keap brand, but the flag wavers were not told.
+Perhaps it was a “soft launch”, intended to capture key data for the launch of the Keap brand, but the flag-wavers were not told.
 So this added a layer of confusion, for both our clients and the agencies selling the service and/or one of the apps.

 Has the Keap CRM Target Market Changed?

 There was ample confusion about pricing.
-Giving away apps for $49/month seem counter-intuitive for such a great product.
+Giving away apps for $49/month seems counter-intuitive for such a great product.
 And more concerning, partners kept having to maneuver around questionable decisions made at Infusionsoft HQ.
 For example, it used to cost $2000 USD to take partner training and the exams were tough.
 We recall many failing their tests and having to give it another go.
 When you passed, you felt like you were a genius.

 We witnessed Infusionsoft selling Certified Partnerships for $80 USD, and the training program seemed much weaker then what the veterans had experienced to earn their Certification.
-Partners who had just paid $2,000 for the privilege of becoming a partner, were now seeing it cost others $80.
+Partners who had just paid $2,000 for the privilege of becoming a partner, we’re now seeing it cost others $80.
 And veterans were paying $1,500 to renew their certifications.
 Perhaps Infusionsoft didn’t see it, but this was diluting brand and trust for some partners who used to wear the ICP badge proudly.
 We don’t think you can get Certified for $80 dollars anymore.
 In fact, we don’t know what it costs at the moment.

 Moreover, when we took our certified partner training, it included training on how to focus on our target customer.
 The classic Infusionsoft asked us to focus on stage 3 and 4 customers.
 The new application “Keap” was now targeting stage 1 and 2 customers.
 At the new low cost of $99 (often on sale for 50% off for 3 months), really left their base confused.

 The whispers in the Infusionsoft community prevailed, some expressing doubt, disappointment, concern and some jumping ship.
 Both the Open Infusionsoft User Group (now Open Keap User Group) and the closed (Keap) Partner Group on Facebook were buzzing.
 The chatter was passionate and at times dramatic.
-This finally seemed to get the Infusionsoft executives ear, and they came out of what may have been a self imposed hyper-focus on the Keap CRM to start talking to the partner group.
+This finally seemed to get the Infusionsoft executive’s ear, and they came out of what may have been a self-imposed hyper-focus on the Keap CRM to start talking to the partner group.
 The founder and new COO organized a time to speak to their tribe via Facebook.
 They hinted at big changes while trying to create enthusiasm about the changes.
-However, it would take time to do the big reveal on the new name or direction of company.
+However, it would take time to do the big reveal on the new name or direction of the company.

 A series of webinars would ensue in an effort to better communicate with the core supporters often leaving us with more questions than answers.